RasoulUnlimited/PromptParto/README.md

 ## Running locally

 Simply open `index.html` in your browser.
-Styles are in `css/style.css` and JavaScript in `js/main.js`.
+Styles are in `css/style.css` and JavaScript in `js/components/main.js`.
 The page loads TailwindCSS and other assets from public CDNs, so an internet connection is required on first load.
-You can also host the project on GitHub Pages.
+You can also host the project on GitHub Pages, integrated with Cloudflare for enhanced performance and security.

 ### Project structure